 As military members, a government shutdown can potentially have a big impact.
 It could mean you won't receive your paycheck on time — depending on the specifics of the shutdown and guidance issued by your agency.

 If your paycheck doesn't arrive on time, how can you take care of yourself and your family?
-The good news is, many organizations are set up to help provide short-term loans to military members if federal government funding is disrupted.
+The good news is that many organizations are set up to help provide short-term loans to military members if federal government funding is disrupted.
 There are also some smart financial actions you can take to best use your financial resources to get you through until paychecks start arriving again.

 USAA response